 - Don’t Activate Your Pass on a Monday or Tuesday: Many museums in Paris are closed on either Monday or Tuesday, so if you can avoid it, I wouldn’t use my pass on those days.
 It will limit your options.

 - Consider Hours of Operation: It’s also important to know which attractions are open late so you plan your days efficiently.
 For example, the Arc de Triomphe is open until 10 p.m. every day, so it makes sense to spend the earlier hours visiting attractions that are closed during the evening and then head to the Arc de Triomphe later.

-- Watch for a Sale: The Go Paris Pass is brand new, so I can’t guarantee that it will go on sale.
-I can say this, though: Most sightseeing passes by Go City do, and usually for 10% or more.
+- Watch for a Sale: The Go Paris Pass frequently goes on sale, usually for 10% or more.
 If you can nab the pass on sale, you’ll save even more on Parisian sightseeing.
 It doesn’t hurt to sign up for the newsletter and keep your eyes open.